Revolver (Beatles album): Background

 In December 1965, the Beatles' Rubber Soul album was released to wide critical acclaim.
-According to author David Howard, the limits of pop music "had been raised into the stratosphere" by the release, resulting in a shift in focus away from singles to creating albums of consistently high quality.
+According to David Howard, the limits of pop music "had been raised into the stratosphere" by the release, resulting in a shift in focus away from singles to creating albums of consistently high quality.
 The following January, the Beatles carried out overdubs on live recordings taken from their 1965 US tour, for inclusion in the concert film The Beatles at Shea Stadium.
 The group's manager, Brian Epstein, had intended that 1966 would then follow the pattern of the previous two years, in terms of the band making a feature film and an accompanying album, followed by concert tours during the summer months.
 After the Beatles vetoed the proposed film project, the time allocated for filming became a further three months free of professional engagements.
-This was the longest period the band members had experienced outside the group collective since 1962, and it defied convention that pop acts should be almost permanently working.
+This was the longest period the band members had experienced outside the group collective since 1962, and it defied the convention that pop acts should be working almost continually.
 The group thereby had an unprecedented amount of time to prepare for a new album.

 Beatles biographer Nicholas Schaffner cites 1966 as the start of the band's "psychedelic period", as do musicologists Russell Reising and Jim LeBlanc.
 Schaffner adds: "That adjective [psychedelic] implies not only the influence of certain mind-altering chemicals, but also the freewheeling spectrum of wide-ranging colors that their new music seemed to evoke."
 Music journalist Carol Clerk describes Revolver as having been "decisively informed by acid", following John Lennon and George Harrison's continued use of the drug LSD since the spring of 1965.
 Through these experiences, the two musicians developed a fascination for Eastern philosophical concepts, particularly regarding the illusory nature of human existence.
 Despite his bandmates' urging, after Ringo Starr had also partaken of the drug, Paul McCartney refused to try LSD.
 Intent on self-improvement, McCartney drew inspiration from the intellectual stimulation he experienced among London's arts scene, particularly its thriving avant-garde community.
 With Barry Miles as his guide, he became immersed in the nascent British counterculture movement, which soon emerged as the underground.